home

 grace, even though torment may be depicted, and there is

-of an ancient bas-relief found on a Roman tomb.
+of a bas-relief found on an ancient Roman tomb.

 |